kimwalisch/primecount/doc/Hard-Special-Leaves.md

 So now that we have identified the problem, we can think about whether it is possible to further improve counting by more than a constant factor in our alternative algorithm.
-It turns out this is possible and even relatively simple to implement: **We add a counter array to our sieving algorithm**.
+It turns out this is possible and even relatively simple to implement: We add a **counter array** to our sieving algorithm.
 The counter array has a size of O(z^(1/4)), where z^(1/4) is the square root of the sieve size which is z^(1/2).
 Each element of the counter array contains the current count of unsieved elements in the sieve array for the interval [i * z^(1/4), (i + 1) * z^(1/4)[.
 Similar to the algorithm with the